-This article focuses primarily on al-Azi Saleh al-Senidar’s memoirs (he died in 1977) as textual documentation for this period, with its vivid detailing of events.
-The narration is simple, and the clarity of the memoirs point to the author’s pragmatism.
-He includes interesting spontaneous confessions and descriptions of social events that one hardly ever finds in the work of historians.
-Al-Senidar stated that he apologized to his children for writing his memoirs, as he says modestly, for he was “unable to write in the classical language and unable to soften my words”.
-Al-Senidar wrote his memoirs at the insistence of his children and some of his acquaintances in the fields of academia, literature and politics.
-Through his writings, we will try to find the reasons behind what we call suspicion and renewal among the elite of Sana’a at that time.
-We also look to other sources that better place these memoirs within a general context in relation to the events and developments of that period.
+A-Azi Saleh al-Senidar’s book (published in Sanaa in 1998 and in 2004) is characterized by its vividity in detailing of events, simplicity, and clarity in language.
+The author includes interesting spontaneous confessions and descriptions of social events that one hardly ever finds in the work of historians.
+Al-Senidar stated that he apologized to his children for writing his memoirs, as he says modestly, for he was “unable to write in the standard Arabic language and unable to polish my words”.
+However eventually al-Sinydar agreed to write his memoirs at the insistence of his children and some of his friends.

 Sana’a in the 1930s and the heroes of the story

 Al-Azzi al-Senidar positions the memoirs in a specific time and place in which he and his colleagues fought their battle for enlightenment.
-After describing Shiism in Sana’a – al-Azzi al-Senidar lived during a time of cultural reverence for the imams of the al-Bayt bloodline, like others of his generation – al-Wasei says the following:
+After describing Shiism in Sana’a – al-Azzi al-Senidar lived during a time of cultural reverence for the imams of the Hashimite bloodline, like others of his generation.
+The editor of the book A. al-Wasei says the following:

 “And you can imagine how astonished Al-Azzi Saleh will be when he hears whoever describes Imam Yahya as unjust and enumerates his shortcomings, you can imagine the astonishment of the Al-Azzi Saleh, from the house of Al-Senidar, when he discovers the truth and begins to work for it, and how astonished the people of Sana’a will be, from his neighbors and acquaintances, and how astonished Imam Yahya will be when he sees a man appear from the center of Sana’a, where the houses were built from the stones of Shiism, or as the martyr Muhammad Mahmoud al-Zubairi said, addressing Imam Yahya:

-How could you have an enemy in a country whose rocks are almost shining
+How could you have an enemy in a country whose rocks are almost of Shi’i affiliation?

 “How astonished Imam Yahya would be when he sees a man who appeared from the middle of Sana’a, from the fine market, from a family, and the whole surrounding is seen in the imam, as Allah’s shadow on earth, how amazed will he be when he sees a man like this?”

 In this quote, the word astonishment is repeated, once attributed to al-Azi al-Senidar, once to his family, once to the people of Sana’a, and twice to Imam Yahya.
 Al-Wasi wants to describe the significance of the divorce of values, intellect and emotions due to this environment.
-This is an accurate description of the Sana’a’s environment in that period and the historical gravity of this step, which was taken by an enlightened group, the heroes of al-Azzi al-Senidar’s memoirs.
+This is an accurate description of the Sana’a’s environment in that period.

 The memoirs are not an objective historical account of events; rather, they provide documentation of moments of fear, vulnerability, suspicion and anticipation.
 One example took place between al-Senidar and his companion Ahmed al-Mutaa, who corresponded with Hakim Hais during their times of struggle.
 Upon Hakim Hais’s death, his possessions were searched by the imam’s followers.
 Al-Senidar and al-Mutaa were worried that their writings and letters would be found during the inspections.
 Al-Senidar wrote of that anxious experience: